agutierrez63/UE-ObstacleAssault/README.md

 ## Description

-The propject was only meant to be for fun and learning purposes.
+The project was only meant to be for fun and academic purposes.
-The main goal of the project is to gain a better understadning of UNreal Engine 5.
-In this project I learned about C++ syntax and structure as well as C++ classes.
-Furthermore, I learned about creating member variables and functions such as UPROPERTY, UE_LOG(), FString, FVector, and FRotator.
+The purose of this project is to demostrate an understanding of C++ and structure; as well as demonstrating the us of member variables and functions such as UPROPERTY, UE_LOG(), FString, FVector, and FRotator.

 ## Getting Started